gyulanemeth/bluefox.email/pricing.md

   <div class="faq-item">
     <h3>Is there a free plan or trial?</h3>
     <p>Yes.
-Every new workspace starts with <strong> 3,000 free sends, no credit card required</strong>.
+Every new workspace starts with <strong>3,000 free sends, no credit card required</strong>.
 You can explore all features, send real campaigns, and build automations before deciding to upgrade.</p>
   </div>

   <div class="faq-item">
     <h3>How does the pricing work?</h3>
-    <p>You only pay for <strong>email sends</strong>, not for contacts or feature.
+    <p>You only pay for <strong>email sends</strong>, not for contacts or features.
 Each pack includes a fixed number of sends that stay <strong>valid for 12 months.
 No subscriptions, no hidden limits,</strong> just buy more when you need them.</p>
   </div>

   <div class="faq-item">